- Health insurance requirements

 Please note, once you have enrolled in the SHIP, the plan is not cancellable or refundable, except under special circumstances, approved by Aetna Student Health, provider of the SHIP (see website).
 In addition, we are not able to enroll you in the SHIP once your Summer Session program has started.

-Students enrolled in Summer Session are required to complete Cornell's health history form to comply with state and federal laws, as well as with university policy.
+Students enrolled in Summer Session are required to complete Cornell's health history form (available on this site when enrollment opens) to comply with state and federal laws, as well as with university policy.
 Please read this information carefully, as it may take you some time to comply with health requirements.

-- All other students taking Summer Session classes at Cornell must complete the Summer Session health history form and submit it by the applicable deadline.
+- All other students taking Summer Session classes at Cornell must complete the Summer Session health history form (available on this site when enrollment opens) and submit it by the applicable deadline.
 If you need required immunizations, (outlined on the health history form) you may get them from your home health-care provider or on campus at Gannett Health Services.
 To schedule an appointment or inquire about charges for immunizations, call 607.255.4364.

 Deadlines for submitting the health history form: